-We also offer, both directly and through our partners, our software products in both a software-as-a-service, or SaaS, and cloud-based subscription solutions for information sharing.
-Our SaaS and cloud-based subscription solutions allow customers to reduce their upfront and total cost of ownership and achieve other recognized benefits of cloud-based solutions, including service elasticity and strong service level agreements for IT infrastructure reliability and performance.
-We believe that our managed, cloud-based subscription solutions could become a larger part of our future revenue because these solutions provide recurring revenue which potentially builds over time, as compared to sales of on-premises software licenses which must be reconstituted every period.
+We also offer, both directly and through our partners, our software products as a cloud-based subscription solution.
+This solution allows customers to reduce their upfront and total cost of ownership and achieve other recognized benefits of cloud-based solutions, including service elasticity and strong service level agreements for IT infrastructure reliability and performance.
+We believe that our cloud-based subscription solutions could become a larger part of our future revenue because these solutions provide recurring revenue which potentially builds over time, as compared to sales of on-premises software licenses which must be reconstituted every period.
 Along with our partners, we have the capability to deliver these services in North America as well as internationally in Europe and Latin America.